moria.de Michael's home page Computing ECB MCS-48 SBC

 I admire people who build prototypes that don't look like a mess, but at least I am not the only one who does not master that art.
 At the left is a RJ45 connector for the serial console, using Cisco style pinout, at the right is the ECB connector.
 In between there is lots of wire and less than optimal placement as a result of various major changes, but: It works.

-You can download schematics and layout for KiCad as ZIP archive.
-Further, there is the source for the Forth monitor and a couple diagnostic programs.
+You can download schematics and layout for KiCad as ZIP archive (generated Gerber files, drill file and CWK file for fab order included).
+Further, there is the source for a couple diagnostic programs and the Forth monitor.